rpdecks/biblechallenges/README.md

 5. also change nameservers for domain to [a-e].ns.zerigo.net
 6.  push to heroku
 7.  rake db:migrate
 8.  rake db:seed  (to get the verse data in there)
-  Note: always run `rrake db:seed RAILS_ENV=test` as well for tests to work properly
+  - Note: always run `rake db:seed RAILS_ENV=test` as well for tests to work properly

 ## Environmental Variables